Explore OHIO Housing Learn More About Orientation Discover Learning Communities

 Fund Your Education

 The Free Application for Federal Student Aid (FAFSA) serves as your application for all types of financial assistance at Ohio University.
-The FAFSA results must be received by Ohio University no later than January 15 for first-priority consideration for all federal, state and institutional financial aid.
+Students should submit the FAFSA as soon as possible.
+Ohio University has extended the deadline for first-priority consideration for all federal, state and institutional financial aid to April 15, 2024.
 Your application for admission serves as your merit-based scholarship application.
 For scholarship consideration, freshmen should submit a completed admission application by the Early Action deadline of November 15.
-OHIO may continue to award using updated credentials received after January 15 on an individual basis.
+OHIO may continue to award using updated credentials received after November 15, 2023, on an individual basis.

 In the MyOHIO Student Center, you can view account details, account balance and payment options.
 You can also designate authorized users to enable other individuals to view your account details and make payments.